NovatecConsulting/developer-security-training/Challenges/Challenge 2: Broken Authentication/README.md

 # Challenge Collection 2: Broken Authentication

 **Broken Authentication** is the consequence of programming flaws in session management and authentication.
-Insufficient conception of identity and access controll can lead to security gaps.
+Insufficient conception of identity and access control can lead to security gaps.
 Attackers are able to exploit these security gaps by using automated tools for brute-force-attacks.
 The worst case is that attackers gain access to administrator accounts, get sensitive data and the possibility to identity theft.

    * [Challenge 2.1: Brute-force attack](#challenge-21-brute-force-attack)
       * [Tips:](#tips)